-The Compensation Committee selected the following Revenue Peer Group (as measured by specific revenue segments) for the relative revenue growth component of the 2023 STI plan:
+The Compensation Committee selected the following Revenue Peer Group (as measured by specific revenue segments) for the relative revenue growth component of the 2024 STI plan:

 - Manpower Group, Inc. (U.S. Manpower brand); - Randstad N.V.
-(U.S. Staffing/In-House); - Kelly Services, Inc. (Professionals & Industrial Americas Staffing); and - Adecco Group (North America General Staffing).
+(U.S. Staffing/In-House); - · Kelly Services, Inc. (Professionals & Industrial Americas Staffing); and - Adecco Group (North America, U.K., and Ireland General Staffing).

+These four companies represent the companies mostly similar in business mix to the Company that are publicly traded.
 In each case, the Compensation Committee selected the reporting segment most comparable to the Company's business, adjusted for organic results, consistent billing days, constant currency, and similar factors.
-The Company's relative revenue growth target as compared to the Revenue Peer Group for the 2023 STI plan was 0%, or the same revenue growth as the average revenue growth for the Revenue Peer Group, with the threshold set at the Company's revenue growth being 5% lower than the average revenue growth of the Revenue Peer Group and maximum set at the Company's revenue growth being 5% greater than the average revenue growth of the Revenue Peer Group.
-As a result of the NEOs' management efforts during 2023, the Company achieved revenue growth that was 0.7% lower than the average revenue growth of the Revenue Peer Group during 2023.
-As a result, the NEOs earned a payout of 90% of target for this component of the STI plan.
+The Company's relative revenue growth target as compared to the Revenue Peer Group for the 2024 STI plan was below the threshold target of -5% relative revenue growth set by the Compensation Committee and as a result, the NEO's earned no payout for this component of the STI plan.

-2023 Individual Performance Goals
+2024 Individual Performance

-The Company's STI program includes a component for the accomplishment of non-financial or strategic individual goals.
+The Company's STI program includes a component for the accomplishment of non-financial or strategic individual goals, including growth, HCM, profit and loss responsibilities, strategic planning, change leadership, and our ethics program, as more specifically reflected in the chart below.
 These individual goals comprise 50% of the total target STI award available.
-The Committee determined this was an appropriate portion of the STI award in light of the cyclical nature of the Company's business cycle.
-The achievement of these goals for the CEO and COO was reviewed and evaluated by the independent directors of our Governance Committee, which recommended an achievement level to the Compensation Committee for approval.
-The achievement of individual goals for the NEOs is evaluated by the CEO and recommended to the Compensation Committee for final approval.
-The table below summarizes the individual strategic goals achieved by our NEOs during 2023.
+The Compensation Committee determined this was an appropriate portion of the STI award in light of the cyclical nature of the Company's business and allows for the payment of cash awards for the achievement of strategic goals that may not have an immediate economic return for the Company.
+The Compensation Committee feels that without a portion of compensation tied to long-term, non-economic goals, the achievement of long-term strategies can be delayed.
+The achievement of these goals for the CEO was reviewed and evaluated by the independent directors of our Governance Committee, which recommended an achievement level to the Compensation Committee for approval.
+The achievement of individual goals for the other NEOs is evaluated by the CEO and recommended to the Compensation Committee for final approval.
+The table below summarizes the individual strategic goals achieved by our NEOs during 2024.